NVlabs/diff-dope/docs/demos.rst

 Make sure DOPE detects the objects and that the topics you expect are being published.
-From there you can run the demo like so:
+From there you can run the ``refine.launch`` demo like so:

 .. code::